-See Configuration Backups for information on configuration backups.
-See Configuration History for information on working with the automatic configuration history feature.
+- Configuration Backups for information on configuration backups. - Configuration History for information on working with the automatic configuration history feature. - Configuration Rollback for information on the timed configuration rollback feature.

 6.5.1 Saving the Configuration

 For changes to persist between reboots of the TNSR host, the running configuration must be copied to the startup configuration as shown in this example: